roundcube/roundcube.github.com/_posts/2015-01-24-security-update-1.0.5.md

 tags: updates security
 ---
 We just published a security update to the stable version 1.0.
-Beside a recently reported Cross-Site-Scriping vulnerability, this release also contains some bug fixes and improvements we found important for the long term support branch of Roundcube.
+Beside a recently reported Cross-Site-Scripting vulnerability, this release also contains some bug fixes and improvements we found important for the long term support branch of Roundcube.